calexandru2018/linux-gui-legacy/README.md

 ### Create .desktop file

 #### ProtonVPN GUI
-To create at <i>desktop</i> launcher with a .desktop file, follow the instrucitons below.
+To create at <i>desktop</i> launcher with a .desktop file, follow the instructions below.

-1. Find the path to the package with `pip3 show protonvpn-linux-gui-calexandru2018`
+1. Find the path to the package with `pip3 show protonvpn-gui`

    You should get something like `Location: /usr/local/lib/<YOUR_PYTHON_VERSION>/dist-packages` , this is where your Python packages reside. **Note:** Based on your distro, your `Location` path may not look exactly like this one, so make sure to use your own and `Location` path.

-2. Based on previous information, the path to your icon should be `<PATH_DISPLAYED_IN_STEP_1>/protonvpn_linux_gui/resources/img/logo/protonvpn_logo.png`
+2. Based on previous information, the path to your icon should be `<PATH_DISPLAYED_IN_STEP_1>/linux_gui/resources/img/logo/protonvpn_logo.png`

 3. Create a `protonvpn-gui.desktop` file in `.local/share/applications/`, and paste in the following code.
 Remember to change the **`Icon`** path to your own path.

     ```
     [Desktop Entry]
-    Name=ProtonVPN GUI
+    Name=ProtonVPN
-    GenericName=Unofficial ProtonVPN GUI for Linux
+    GenericName=ProtonVPN GUI for Linux
     Exec=sudo protonvpn-gui
     Icon=<YOUR_ICON_PATH>
     Type=Application